Jiab77/bash-funcs/README.md

-# bash-funcs
+# Bash Funcs

-Just a basic collection of Bash functions that can be used in any scripts.
+Just a basic collection of Bash Functions that can be used in any scripts.